bcode-tech/BcodeSDK/README.md

 ### [getAuthToken()](#getAuthToken)

-Returns authToken received from Pablock API to authenticate call, it depends on API Key used.
+Returns authToken received from Bcode API to authenticate call, it depends on API Key used.

 ---